What’s the Difference Between Forecast vs Actuals

 - Adjust your assumptions and implement necessary changes to your business

-You’ll soon be able to execute these activities all within Brixx, saving you time and improving your decision making process.
+You’ll can execute all of these activities all within Brixx, saving you time and improving your decision making process.

 Adding your real data to Brixx